Hartlepool Lifeboat Station: History

 A meeting was held at the Hartlepool Seamen's Society Reading Room in 1854.
 Various regulations prevented anyone but Pilots from joining the lifeboat crews, and it was felt there was a need for an additional lifeboat, to be crewed by local seamen.
 A 20-foot self-righting lifeboat was commissioned with Mr. Hawksworth of Torquay, to a design by James Peake, and the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS) donated £10, and a set of life-belts.
 Work began in August 1856 to construct a boathouse, 36-feet by 16-feet, at the top end of the Old (or Tide) Harbour (now the deep-water berth), costing £150, and completed by 1 October.

 On 18 October 1854, the Seamen's Society lifeboat rescued the seven man crew of the schooner Prospect, which was driven ashore whilst on passage from Aberdeen.

 Also in October 1854, a new 28-foot 10-oared self-righting lifeboat was constructed by William Robinson of Hartlepool.
 It was placed at North Sands station, with the existing lifeboat being transferred to the Old Pier station.
 A second new boat, a 31-foot 12-oared lifeboat, built by Pounder and Wilkinson of Hartlepool, was completed in August 1858.
 This was placed in a shed at the top of the Old Harbour, next to the Seamen's lifeboat house.

-In 1870, it was requested by the Hartlepool Port and Harbour Commission, that the lifeboat stationed at the Old Pier be relocated, as the Old Pier was required for landing building materials to be used for the New Pier extension.
+In 1870, it was requested by the Hartlepool Port and Harbour Commission, that the lifeboat stationed at the Old Pier be relocated, as it was required for landing building materials to be used for the New Pier extension.
 The Old Pier lifeboat was relocated to the shed at the top of the Old Harbour.

-On the 25 February 1875, Hartlepool Lifeboat Society handed over the management of their stations and lifeboats to the RNLI, along with just over £100 in assets.
+On 25 February 1875, Hartlepool Lifeboat Society handed over the management of their stations and lifeboats to the RNLI, along with just over £100 in assets.
 Just two days later, the Hartlepool Board of Trade confirmed it would no longer support the extra Seamen's lifeboat, and it was to be sold.